 Terms of Use

-By accessing or using the Service, you agree to be bound by these Terms.
+By accessing or using the Service, you agree to be bound by these Terms and our Privacy Policy.
 If you do not agree, you must not access or use the Service.

 1. Nature of the Service

 In Good Company is a technology company and data access platform.
-The Service is designed to help users collect, preserve, and evaluate technical evidence associated with the provenance of a digital document or digital artifact.
+The Service enables users to collect, preserve, and evaluate technical evidence associated with the provenance of a digital document or digital artifact.

 Depending on the workflow used, the Service may:

-The Service operates on a commercially reasonable, best-effort basis to evaluate technical provenance signals and aspects of chain-of-trust evidence.
-The Service is not a substitute for independent review by a lawyer, notary public, paralegal, forensic examiner, accountant, auditor, regulated financial institution, or other qualified professional.
+The Service operates on a commercially reasonable, best-effort basis to evaluate technical provenance signals and chain-of-trust evidence.
+The Service is not a substitute for independent review by a qualified professional, including a notary public, forensic examiner, accountant, auditor, or regulated financial institution.

-In Good Company is not a notary public, not a lawyer, and not a paralegal.
-In Good Company does not operate as a law firm, does not provide legal advice, does not provide notarial services, does not commission affidavits or declarations, and does not administer oaths or affirmations.
+In Good Company is not a notary public, does not provide notarial services, does not commission affidavits or declarations, and does not administer oaths or affirmations.

-Nothing in the Service, and no output of the Service, constitutes a notarization, commissioning, or administration of an oath or affirmation under Ontario law.
+Nothing in the Service, and no output of the Service, constitutes a notarization, commissioning, or administration of an oath or affirmation under Ontario law or applicable Canadian law.

 Without limiting the foregoing:

-• no use of the Service creates a solicitor-client relationship, paralegal-client relationship, fiduciary relationship, agency relationship, or other professional advisory relationship;
+- no use of the Service creates a fiduciary relationship, agency relationship, or other professional advisory relationship;

-• no output of the Service constitutes legal advice, a legal opinion, a notarial act, a commissioning, an authentication, an apostille, or a verification of identity in the legal sense; and
+- no output of the Service constitutes a notarial act, a commissioning, an authentication, an apostille, or a verification of identity in the legal sense; and

-• you must not represent to any third party that In Good Company has acted as a notary public, lawyer, paralegal, commissioner for taking affidavits, commissioner of oaths, or other regulated legal professional.
+- you must not represent to any third party that In Good Company has acted as a notary public, commissioner for taking affidavits, commissioner of oaths, or other regulated professional in the notarial or commissioning sense.

 3. Technical Meaning of “Attest”, “Attestation”, “Notarize”, and “Notarization”

-If the Service, app interface, receipts, cover pages, API responses, or marketing materials use words such as "attest", "attestation", "notarize", or "notarization", those words are used in a technical and product-specific sense only.
+Where the Service, app interface, receipts, cover pages, API responses, or marketing materials use the words “attest”, “attestation”, “notarize”, or “notarization”, those words are used in a technical and product-specific sense only.

 For purposes of the Service, those words mean only that the Service may generate a digital record, signed output, receipt, or detached cryptographic artifact intended to bind one or more of the following to a particular workflow or point in time: